Holtville Council: Pacheco, Ward Prevail; Anderson Bumps Predmore - Holtville Tribune

 The council race also marked the first time in eight years that incumbents had faced any challengers.

-Councilman Mike Pacheco, who was appointed in 2019 to fill a vacancy on the council, held a strong double-digit lead through the night and finished with 35.3 percent, or 505 votes, of the 1,430 ballots cast.
+Councilman Mike Pacheco, who was appointed in 2019 to fill a vacancy on the council, held a strong double-digit lead through the night and finished with 35.65 percent, or 559 votes, of the 1,568 total votes cast among 806 ballots.

 Unofficial election results also strongly suggest political novice Murray Anderson will be replacing two-term councilman James Predmore, who currently serves as mayor.
-Anderson amassed 24.9 percent, or 357 votes total by 1:02 a.m.
+Anderson amassed 25.13 percent, or 394 votes total by the county’s updated tally at 5 p.m.
 Wednesday, Nov.
 4.

 Pacheco said his time on the council to date and his previous two years on the city’s Planning Commission likely helped sway voters in his direction.
 His decision to campaign door-to-door in the tight-knit city’s two precincts in advance of the election may have also provided him an electoral boost.